 - Max Bandle, TUM student

 - Jessica Blankenburg, TUM student

 - Robert Redl, LMU

-We acknowledge support from ECMWF, in particular by Stephan Siemen and his group.
-Access to ECMWF data for our work is kindly provided in the context of the ECMWF special project "Support Tool for HALO Missions".
+We acknowledge support from ECMWF, in particular by Tim Hewson and Stephan Siemen and his group.
+Access to ECMWF data for our work has been kindly provided in the context of the ECMWF special project "Support Tool for HALO Missions".